Explain why significant historical events generate so many conspiracy theories.

 In detail, for those interested!

-Loss of trust in authorities
+Loss of trust in the authorities

-Complexity of historical events
+Complexity and ambiguity of historical events

 Did you know?